gjyotk/NER-spacy/README.md

 ## Usage

-- Prepare a labeled dataset in the .spacy format for training the NER model.
+- Prepare a labelled dataset in the .spacy format for training the NER model

-- Train the NER Model by running the following command:
+- Train the NER Model on labelled dataset

-- Redact Sensitive Information from text using the trained model:
+- Redact Sensitive Information from text using the trained model

-- Optionally, Generate Synthetic Data for training or testing using the faker library:
+- Optionally, Generate Synthetic Data for training or testing using the faker library